You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Share to

+Are you looking for the best day trips from Palermo?
 One of the most tiring things about travelling can be packing up and moving from hotel to hotel.
-All this moving around can take away from finding relaxing moments each day and really embracing the destination & culture.
-That’s why when spending a month in Sicily I decided to stay in Palermo the whole time, and it was the best decision ever.
-From our base in Palermo, we explored so much of Sicily and this guide has the 19 best day trips from Palermo.
+That’s why, when spending a month in Sicily, I decided to stay in Palermo the whole time, and it was the best decision ever.
+From our base in Palermo, we explored so much of Sicily, and this guide has 19 of the best day trips from Palermo.

-No doubt Sicily is a big island but basing yourself in the capital Palermo will allow you to take day trips to nearby towns, incredible beaches and some of the best-hidden gems in Sicily.
+No doubt Sicily is a big island, and basing yourself in the capital Palermo will allow you to take day trips to nearby towns, incredible beaches and some of the best-hidden gems in Sicily.
 All while really getting to know Palermo.
-A city that has so much to offer and when it’s time to head home, you’ll leave feeling a little bit like a local Sicilian.
+A city that has so much to offer, when it’s time to head home, you’ll leave feeling a little bit like a local Sicilian.

 Best Way to Get Around Sicily

 There are plenty of easy transport options for getting around Sicily.
 Most day trips from Palermo can be done by local bus, tourist shuttle or train.
-Then there are a few places a bit further away from Palermo when hiring your own car will be the best option.
+Then there are a few places a bit further away from Palermo, where hiring your own car will be the best option.

 Day Trips From Palermo by Bus